micro-gl/micro-gl/chipX/gfx/microgl/docs/Notes.md

 #### structure alignment
 - every type's relative memory address should be a multiple of the number of it's bytes, that's what alignment means !!!
 - https://software.intel.com/en-us/articles/coding-for-performance-data-alignment-and-structures

+#### performance
+- storing and accessing 32bit is faster than 8 bit values